tocteman/custom_locale/pluginDocumentation_customLocale.md

 Description
 ============

 This plugin allows to customize locales via the OMP GUI.
-The default locales are replaced but not overwritten and can easiliy be restored.
+The default locales are replaced but not overwritten and can easily be restored.
 A simple documentation can be printed that lists all changes made to the locales.
 The locales can be customized in the tab 'locale' in management > settings > website.
 There is a search function for files and for locale keys within the files.
 The documentation can be printed in the plugin's settings section.

 Implementation